 One of the items that your mortgage lender will look at is your overall DTI (debt-to-income) ratio.

-If you’re carrying a lot of credit card debt, you might want to look into debt consolidation loans to lower your payment.
-Debt consolidation loans can help you have a single monthly payment at a fixed rate.
+If you’re carrying a lot of credit card debt, you might want to look into a personal loan to consolidate and lower your payment.

 Not only does this help you eliminate debt faster, but it can help increase your credit score by up to 40 points according to Payoff.